 Principal loves preparing students for the future

-He recently took the reins from Principal Robyn Cook and is a supporter of this program that prepares students for the future.
-Former Principal Cook, who is now an educational consultant for Region 9, chose Nancy Larson Science for the school when searching for a stronger science program several years ago.
-“I taught science in high school for 20 years so I was very excited when I saw the Nancy Larson Science program,” said Cook.
-“I could tell from the content that my elementary teachers were going to be sending their students on to the other grades with a deeper, more well-rounded knowledge base in science.”
+Nestled high in the mountains of New Mexico is the little town of Cloudcroft where Principal Robyn Cook of Cloudcroft Elementary School has a lot to say about choosing Nancy Larson Science.
+“I taught science in high school for 20 years so I was very excited when I saw the Nancy Larson Science program.
+I could tell from the content that my elementary teachers were going to be sending their students on to the other grades with a deeper, more well-rounded knowledge base in science.
+They do so much more in this program than in other programs.”

 Children are engaged and love science